Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 ```

 ### Broader
-Concepts with a `rel broad` will be decorated with data about the concepts hierarchical chain to the depth
+Concepts with a `rel broader` will be decorated with data about the concepts hierarchical chain to the depth
 specified in ConcepService Config:

 ![](./doc-images/broader.png)